 Secrets are the keys to everything — API tokens, database passwords, TLS certificates, encryption keys.
 MCP servers for secret management let AI agents store, retrieve, rotate, and audit credentials without developers copy-pasting sensitive values through chat windows or hardcoding them in config files.

-The headline finding: this category is surprisingly mature.
-HashiCorp has an official Vault MCP server with KV and PKI support.
-Bitwarden shipped an official MCP server with 30+ tools covering vault management and organization administration.
+The headline finding: this category is surprisingly mature and growing.
+HashiCorp has an official Vault MCP server with KV and PKI support (now 44 stars, Vault 2.0 released April 2026 under IBM lifecycle).
+Bitwarden shipped an official MCP server with 30+ tools covering vault management and organization administration (150 stars).
 Infisical and Doppler both have official servers.
-The major cloud providers cover their secret stores through broader platform MCP servers.
-And a new sub-category has emerged — MCP credential security tools that protect the secrets used by MCP servers themselves.
+CyberArk has expanded significantly — its MCP server and new Agent Guard product are now on AWS Marketplace.
+The major cloud providers cover their secret stores through broader platform MCP servers, with Azure Key Vault expanding to 9 tools including certificate import.
+And a growing sub-category of MCP credential security tools protects the secrets used by MCP servers themselves — a critical concern given GitGuardian’s finding that 24,008 unique secrets were exposed in MCP configuration files on public GitHub.
+The OWASP MCP Top 10 (beta, 2026) lists token mismanagement as the #1 risk.
+Part of our Cloud & Infrastructure MCP category.
+Also part of our Security & Compliance MCP category.

 The Landscape